 The Question: How many total staff do States have assigned to do contact tracing?

-In the same way that hospitals can be overloaded to a point of inefficiency, contact tracing is only a sustainable method of COVID-19 mitigation when the daily new cases are at or below 10 cases per day for every 100,000 people.
+In the same way that hospitals can be overloaded to a point of inefficiency, contact tracing is only a sustainable method of COVID-19 mitigation when the daily new cases are at or below about 10 cases per day for every 100,000 people.
 For states to the left of the red line, we can expect that contact tracing is still an effective method, but for those to the right of the red line, contact tracers are likely overwhelmed.
 The grey lines are margins that indicate the proportion of contact tracers to cases.
-For example, Virginia is just above contact tracing’s theoretical threshold of effectiveness, but has a good proportion of around 2-3 contact tracers per case.
+For example, Hawaii is just above the contact tracing’s theoretical threshold of effectiveness, but has a good proportion of around 2-3 contact tracers per case.

 The Question: Is the number of contact tracing staff in your state/territory posted publicly on a government website?